sirthias/parboiled2/README.rst

 .. code:: Scala

-    libraryDependencies += "org.parboiled" %% "parboiled" % "2.3.0"
+    libraryDependencies += "org.parboiled" %% "parboiled" % "2.4.0"

-The latest released version is **2.3.0**.
-It is available for Scala 2.12, 2.13, Scala JS 1.5 and Scala Native 0.4.0.
+The latest released version is **2.4.0**.
+It is available for Scala 2.12, 2.13 and 3 as well as Scala JS 1.9.

-*parboiled2* has only one single dependency that it will transitively pull into your classpath: shapeless_ (currently version 2.3.4).
+*parboiled2* has no external dependencies.
+(It used to depend on shapeless_, but the few bits it was using have been internalized at some point).

 Once on your classpath you can use this single import to bring everything you need into scope: